stacklok/codegate-docs/docs/quickstart-continue.md

 ## Explore CodeGate's features

-To learn more about CodeGate's capabilities, clone this example repository to a local folder on your system.
+To learn more about CodeGate's capabilities, clone the demo repository to a local folder on your system.

 ```bash